 If you must, you can sit indoors.
 The restaurant’s small dining room has comfortable cream-colored banquettes and turquoise accents complementing the colors of the Caribbean Sea.
 This chic space is both tranquil and serene.

 The staff is polite and friendly.
 However, knowing that the Bahamas runs on island time, we ordered several tropical drinks while waiting for our meal.
 The bartenders pour fantastic rum-based cocktails such as the Bahama Mama or Pain Killer.
 There is also a nice selection wine by the glass or if you are parched try a local beer like Kalik.

-The menu at this Caribbean resort boasts plenty of fresh Bahamian seafood.
+The menu at this Caribbean resort on Eleuthera boasts plenty of fresh Bahamian seafood.
 Fish makes its way onto almost every plate.
 For starters, try the lobster salad in a creamy lime dressing or the coconut cracked conch.
 For my main dish, I choose the Pan Seared Ahi Tuna Sandwich topped with grilled pineapple.
 I highly recommend it.
 Other fresh-from-the-water options include Fish Tacos or the Grouper Wrap served with mango coleslaw.
 Land lovers will enjoy the 1648 burger or pizzas with eclectic toppings like truffle mushroom or jerk chicken.

 While it is a bit pricey, the food is best we’ve had on the island so far.
 I’d suggest enjoying a long leisurely lunch in the middle of the day at 1648, especially if you are not comfortable driving at night on Eleuthera’s unlit roads.